zdravkov/kendo-docs/api/wrappers/jsp/multiSelect.md

 ### highlightFirst `boolean`

-Controls whether the first item will be automatically highlighted.
+If set to true the first suggestion will be automatically highlighted.

 #### Example
     <kendo:multiSelect highlightFirst="highlightFirst">
     </kendo:multiSelect>

-### ignoreCase `String`
+### ignoreCase `java.lang.String`

-Defines whether the filtration should be case sensitive.
+If set to false case-sensitive search will be performed to find suggestions.
+The widget performs case-insensitive searching by default.

 #### Example
     <kendo:multiSelect ignoreCase="ignoreCase">
     </kendo:multiSelect>

-### itemTemplate `String`
+### itemTemplate `java.lang.String`

-Template to be used for rendering the items in the list.
+The template used to render the items in the popup list.

 #### Example
     <kendo:multiSelect itemTemplate="itemTemplate">